Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 I think it was somewhere around 5 years ago that I was just a few years into being vegan and started to notice some negative health effects.

 For the first time in a very long time, I started to get constant acne (nothing worked to stop it), rough skin, diffuse hair loss, and my immunity seemed to be getting worse with frequent infections.

 It took me just a few short months before I figured out what was going on.
 I had a zinc deficiency.

-Of course, I had been taking zinc for many years since I started calorie restriction but for some reason I had stopped (I have no idea why).
+Of course, I had been taking zinc for many years since I started calorie restriction but for some reason, I had stopped (I have no idea why).
 I guess I just became complacent.

-I don’t remember the exact details because it was so long ago now but I believe I started on something like 100 mg/day of Zinc Picolinate for a couple months and then lowered my dose to 50 mg for some time.
+I don’t remember the exact details because it was so long ago now but I believe I started on something like 100 mg/day of Zinc Picolinate for a couple of months and then lowered my dose to 50 mg for some time.
 After several months I started taking it just every other day and have maintained that since.

 The first effect I noticed was that within days of starting, my acne started to heal and new spots stopped appearing.
 Within 3-4 weeks, my skin felt a lot better again and I rarely if ever get any spots anymore.
-Other vegans have written to me since about how much zinc has helped their skin and I included a couple comments in my review of zinc picolinate helping acne.
+Other vegans have written to me since about how much zinc has helped their skin and I included a couple of comments in my review of zinc picolinate helping acne.